 Aspiring digital nomads looking for a change of scenery should consider charming Bali, vibrant Chiang Mai, and breathtaking Lisbon.
 All three boast a high-quality lifestyle, thriving international communities, and a surprisingly low cost of living.
-That said, remember that there may be certain tax obligations you need to consider before settling in any of these places.
+That said, keep in mind that there may be certain tax obligations you need to take into account before settling in any of these places.

 Role of Financial Advisors and Tax Professionals